syedsbhasan/creating-users/README.md

-Create a new file, paste the contents of the script into it, run the script, and observe the accounts being created.
+Create a new file, paste the contents of the script into it, run the <a href="https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1"><strong>script</strong></a>, and observe the accounts being created.

 <p>
 <img src="https://i.imgur.com/Es0vQuW.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>